Natasya-Mathein/PyBer_Analysis/README.md

   Suburban fares is $19,356.33 which is 30.5% of total fares\
   Urban fares also take majority which is 62.7% of the total fares

-* Average Fare per Ride is similar which is Rural $34.62, Suburban $30.97 and Urban $24.53
+* Average Fare per Ride is slightly higher for Rural $34.62 than Suburban $30.97 and Urban $24.53

 * Average Fare per Driver is varies based on the city type\
   Rural is the highest which is $55.49\